[−][src]Crate minreq

 - Use

-on your request to set the timeout per-request like so:minreq::get("/").with_timeout(8).send();
+with_timeouton your request to set the timeout per-request like so:minreq::get("/").with_timeout(8).send();

 - Set the environment variable

-that uses minreq, and you want all the requests made by that program to timeout in 8 seconds, you launch the program like so:
+MINREQ_TIMEOUTto the desired amount of seconds until timeout.
+Ie. if you have a program calledfoothat uses minreq, and you want all the requests made by that program to timeout in 8 seconds, you launch the program like so:

-Or add the following somewhere before the requests in the code.$ MINREQ_TIMEOUT=8 ./foo
+Or add the following somewhere before the requests in the code.$ MINREQ_TIMEOUT=8 ./foostd::env::set_var("MINREQ_TIMEOUT", "8");

-If the timeout is set with with_timeout
+If the timeout is set with with_timeout, the environment

 variable will be ignored.